LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/whatsapp-quick-start.md

 ![](img/whatsapp-data-sources.png)

-## Step 2: Follow the Embedded Sign Up Process
+## Step 2: Follow the embedded sign up process

 Click on the **Add New Number** button and log in to Facebook.
 If you are already logged in, a window will pop-up asking if you would like to "Continue as `<your name>`"?
 Click to proceed.